yuzhang03/yuzhang03.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in [Computer Science](https://www.engr.uky.edu/research-faculty/departments/computer-science/) at the [University of Kentucky](https://www.uky.edu/), working under the supervision of [Dr. Nathan Jacobs](http://cs.uky.edu/~jacobs/).
+I am a PhD Candidate in [Computer Science](https://www.engr.uky.edu/research-faculty/departments/computer-science/) at the [University of Kentucky](https://www.uky.edu/), working under the supervision of [Dr. Nathan Jacobs](https://jacobsn.github.io/).
 My research focuses on deep learning and computer vision, specifically on domain adaptation and multi-modal data modeling.

-I obtained my Bachelor's degree from [Northeastern University](http://english.neu.edu.cn/), China in June 2017.
+I obtained my Bachelor's degree from [Northeastern University](https://neu.edu.cn/), China in June 2017.

 I enjoy hiking and music.

 Recent News
 ======
+* 05/2022: Summer internship at Siemens Healtineers!
 * 03/2022: One paper of astrophysics got accepted to MNRAS.
 * 01/2022: One paper of medical imaging got accepted to ISBI.
 * 10/2021: [One paper](https://yuzhang03.github.io/dfa-ssda/) got accepted to BMVC 2021!